-Students Who Ate Breakfast in the Past Day (Student Reported), by Grade Level
+Students Who Ate Breakfast in the Past Day, by Grade Level

-Definition: Percentage of students in grades 7, 9, 11, and non-traditional students in public schools reporting whether they ate breakfast on the day of the survey (e.g., in 2011-2013, 61.7% of California public school students in grade 9 reported that they ate breakfast in the past day).
+Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs who ate breakfast in the previous day (e.g., in 2013-2015, an estimated 61.7% of California 9th graders had eaten breakfast in the past day).

 Learn More About Nutrition